YinHK-gameDev/unity-learn/animation/Blend trees/README.md

 ![](./img/2dBlendTree2.png)

+The **red dot** indicates the values of the two Parameters.

+In the diagram you can also see the influence of each motion represented as circles around each motion.
+You will see that if you move the red dot on top of one of the blue dots representing a motion, the circle for that motion gains its maximum radius and the circles for all other motions shrink down to nothing.

+If you select one of the motions in order to see the blue influence field of that motion, you can see that as you move the red dot around, the circle size of the motion corresponds exactly with how strong the influence field is at various positions.

+When no motion is selected, the diagram shows a mix of all the influence fields that is more blue where a single motion dominates and less blue where many motions contribute to the blend.

 You can add individual animations by clicking **+** -> **Add Motion Field** to add an **Animation Clip** to the blend tree.

 > After setting the Blend Type, the first thing you need is to select the **two Animation Parameters**